Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 ### Bringing everything home

 All of the work we talked about happened on a contributor's fork.
-They now have a pull request will a gaggle of contributors.
+They now have a pull request withl a gaggle of contributors.
 Their last job is to submit the pull request to the mainline project and see the work accepted into the code base.

 ## Success stories